Riverside Park (Manhattan): 21st century

 By the Fund's 20th anniversary, much of the park south of 125th Street had been restored, and Upper West Side and Morningside Heights residents had become invested in the park's well-being.
 The northern section, above 125th Street, still remained deteriorated, with poorly maintained ballfields and a lack of access from nearby neighborhoods.
 This was attributed to the economic conditions in the neighborhoods adjoining each section: while the Upper West Side was generally wealthy, Harlem was mostly lower-class.

 In 2015, after a quarter-century of planning, construction started on a new pedestrian bridge connecting Hamilton Heights to Riverside Park at 151st Street, replacing a tunnel and a long staircase.
 After some delays, the bridge opened in 2017.
 Also in 2017, NYC Parks released a master plan for Riverside Park.
 The plan called for the restoration of the rotunda, Soldiers & Sailors Monument, Cherry Walk, and pedestrian walkways; expansion of the marina; construction of new bicycle paths and a new 111th Street entrance; and construction of new play areas in Morningside Heights and at the north waterfront.
+A bicycle bypass was proposed in 2016 to reduce frequent congestion and collisions between pedestrians and bicyclists in the park.
+The first section opened in 2019.

 Riverside Park continued to suffer from various problems such as faulty drainage systems and deterioration.
 In 2019, The New York Times observed that following every rainstorm, water tended to pool on the roof of the Freedom Tunnel and other locations due to the three-tiered topography of the park, and that the tunnel's retaining wall was leaking.
 In addition, there was visible decay in some of the structures within Riverside Park, such as the 79th Street Rotunda, retaining walls, and various pathways.
 Other issues included the poor design of Riverside Drive's curbs and the dilapidated condition of the park's trees.
-A bicycle bypass was proposed in 2016 to reduce frequent congestion and collisions between pedestrians and bicyclists in the park.
-The first section opened in 2019.
+The city government announced in December 2019 that it would spend $11.5 million to fix the park's drainage systems.
+Nonetheless, parts of the park remained in poor condition in the early 2020s, with inadequate lighting and bad pavement.
+A $7.4 million renovation of Ten Mile River Playground was announced in late 2023; during the project's planning, a set of dark monkey statues in the playground were removed.
+Cherry Walk was closed in September 2024 for further repairs lasting six months.